TritonDataCenter/rfd/rfd/0038/README.md

 bubbles that we've worked hard to eliminate in the existing memory capping code.

-Because of the additional cost (memory/page) and complexity of this alternative, it is not being considered for the initial implemenation.
+Because of the additional cost (memory/page) and complexity of this alternative, it is not being considered for the initial implementation.
 This approach could be revisited at a later date if it is determined that the single system pageout\_scanner() is inadequate.